Connect to networks from within the app

 - Try a device reboot!

 This is NOT an issue with my app itself.
 The problem is caused by Windows 10 (in most cases by a Third-Party-Antivirus-Solution, because they are too aggressive and not well optimized for the fast release cycle of Windows 10).
-Also the Wi-Fi adapter drivers could play a role in this.
-As a result, I can not access the needed API to get the BSSID.
+I know from feedback, that in case it is the Third-Party-Antivirus-Solution, only uninstalling the Antivirus fixed this (disabling was not enough).
+Also the Wi-Fi adapter driver could play a role in this too.
+As a result, I can not access the needed API to get the BSSID, therefore I can not tell which is the correct connected network (since version 2.4.0, I will use the SSID as backup with a notice in case the BSSID is not accessible which could lead to the wrong connected network shown as connected).

 And if my app is affected by this, it is more than likely that other apps and even Windows 10 itself could be not working correctly or is showing some strange behavior... especially with UWP apps and the store.